TDG-Platform/docs/ENVI_ROItoClassification.md

-# ENVI ROI to Classification
+# ENVI ROI to Classification (Editing in Progress)

 This task creates a classification image from regions of interest (ROIs).
 You may use an existing ROI (region of interest) file or create ROI's using the [ENVI_ImageThresholdToROI Task](http://www.harrisgeospatial.com/docs/enviimagethresholdtoroitask.html).